alhajee/ckan/doc/api/index.rst

 When calling an API function that requires authorization, you must authenticate yourself by providing an authentication key with your HTTP request.
-Starting from CKAN 2.9 the recommended mechanism to use are API tokens.
+Starting from FMLD 2.9 the recommended mechanism to use are API tokens.
 These are encrypted keys that can be generated manually from the UI (User Profile > Manage > API tokens) or via the :py:func:`~ckan.logic.action.create.api_token_create` function.
 A user can create as many tokens as needed for different uses, and revoke one or multiple tokens at any time.
 In addition, enabling